Tait (band)

-Tait was an American Christian rock band formed by Michael Tait, one of the members of dc Talk and the lead singer of Newsboys since 2009.
+Tait was an American Christian rock band formed by Michael Tait, previously one of the members of dc Talk and later the lead singer of Newsboys.

 History

 Pre-formation of Tait (1996–1999)

 In 1996, dc Talk member Michael Tait met Chad Chapin and the two became close friends and began to write songs together.
 After a few years, Michael created his own cover band, a funky hard rock group named Curious George.
 He toured with Chapin and had a few concerts, performing music from Pearl Jam to King's X and The 77s.
 Afterward was when Tait and Chapin decided that they would eventually get a more permanent music group of their own together and tour the world.

 Michael and Tait member Pete Stewart also had a friendship before the band's inception.
 After Stewart had assisted dc Talk by playing guitar on their album Supernatural, Tait and Stewart co-wrote the song "Uphill Battle" which was featured on ForeFront Records' Ten: The Birthday Album.
 When Stewart's alternative metal group Grammatrain disbanded in 1998, he went on to co-produce his own solo album with the help of Tait.